THE GOODWILL FUND

 To support the recovery and entrepreneurial development of existing and new businesses and organisations within the Dingwall area.

-The 2023 award winners from the Entrepreneurial Element are as follows:
+The 2023 award winners from the Entrepreneurial Element were:

 Woodside Croft Flowers